 A child is innocent, tender and sweet.
-Here is a demonstration of my method of painting a watercolor portrait of a child.
+Here is a free demonstration of my process of painting a watercolor portrait of a child.

-For a portrait painting, I usually start with a good pencil drawing.
-This is the step where I plan the composition; sort out the perspective, relationships, proportion and balance, size and distance.
-A good drawing is a good base for a painting; it can give you more confidence, so take as much time as you need to in this step.
+For a portrait painting, I always start with a good pencil drawing.
+This is the step where I plan the composition and sort out the perspective, relationships, proportion and balance, and size and distance.
+A good drawing is the base for a successful painting.
+It can give you confidence and an obvious direction in which to proceed, so, don’t shortchange this step.
+Take as much time as you need.

-I used a number 14 round brush to start the wash from the top of the forehead and moved down.
-This base wash help me created a soft, blended base of colors for this painting.
-Notice that I left some spots untouched.
-They were for the eyes and teeth.
-Then I introduced the second layer of color to define the shadow of the face with a wash of brunt umber.
+I used my calligraphy brush to make a light yellow-orange wash starting at the top of the forehead and moved down to the point where the neck met the shirt.
+This base wash helped me create a soft, blended base of color for the face.
+Notice that I left the areas for the eyes and teeth untouched.
+Then, I introduced the second layer of color to define the shadow side of the face with a wash of burnt umber.

 Once the paint on the face was mostly dry, I started again from the top with burnt sienna, and then introduced some burnt umber for the hair on the forehead.
-I was still using the same number 14 round brush.
+I was still using my calligraphy brush.

-When the areas of head dried, I started to establish the shapes of the head with burnt umber and red.
+When the areas of of paint on the head dried, I started to establish the shapes of the head with a mix of burnt umber and red.

-Then I used yellow to wash into the area of the shirt.
-I mixed yellow with small among of burn umber and blue to define the shadows.
+I was in no hurry to paint the eyes and the mouth.
+Remember that the relationship needs to be defined before painting the details of the portrait.
+After, I used yellow to wash into the area of the shirt.
+I mixed yellow with small amount of burnt umber and blue to define the shadows.

 With mostly red and burnt umber, I worked into the middle tones.
 I didn't stay working in one area for long.
 I usually spend 10 seconds here, then 10 seconds there.
-It is important to keep your attention on the overall painting, paying attention to the color temperature and balance while you work into the smaller areas.
+It is important to keep your attention on the overall painting, color temperature, and balance while you work into the smaller areas.

-Now it's the time finally do the final touch to the eyes, the mouth and the area of the ear.
+Now it's the time to do the final touch to the eyes, the mouth, and the interior of the ear.

-In the background, I used a light wash of blue and burnt umber without mixing, to the left side.
-For the right side, I used yellow and burnt umber and a little of blue.
+In the background, I used a light wash of blue and another of burnt umber on the left side.
+For the right side, I used yellow, burnt umber, and a little of blue.
 This would make the background enhance the main subject of the portrait painting.